Pogogo007/BDO-Central-Market-Tracker/README.md

 A BDO tool that allows you to monitor trades for central marketplace items.
 Was intended to be used in conjunction with bdowhaletracker.com but i now know that it may have more applications.
 Keep In Mind That PA may rate limit you or temp ban you from accessing the website if you do too many requests in a short period of time.
+This Tool works only in the NA and EU Servers for now.

 ## Setup
 # Download the program from the releases tab.
 Make Sure to Extract The Folder